Designsake-Studio/quim/wp-content/plugins/woocommerce-square/readme.txt

 2. The payment gateway settings.

 == Changelog ==

+= 2.2.5 - 2020.11.24 =
+* Fix - Correctly saves inventory sync time when sync fails so items are re-synced on next attempt.
+PR#448
+* Fix - Fixes warnings introduced with PHP 8.
+PR#533
+* Fix - Corrects the plugin support URL.
+PR#539
+* Fix - Allows imports containing products with variable pricing to complete successfully.
+PR#540
+* Tweak - Updates assets to reflect WooCommerce color change.
+PR#544

+= 2.2.4 - 2020.10.30 =
+* Fix - Prevents logging anything if logging is disabled.
+PR#493
+* Fix - Fixes a bug where products are imported even when it is not available at the store's location.
+PR#537

+= 2.2.3 - 2020.10.23 =
+* Fix - Display the correct stock quantity amount on all variations when product data is sent to Square.
+PR#503
+* Fix - Avoid IDEMPOTENCY_KEY_REUSED API errors when syncing product data from WooCommerce to Square by using a more unique API request key.
+PR#528
+* Fix - Added customer_id to Orders API to link Customers & Transactions on Square Dashboard and Transactions CSV Export.
+PR#527
+* Fix - Issues with the postal code not matching WooCommerce data while saving cards.
+PR#501
+* Fix - Prevents the "Send product data to Square" checkbox from being enabled when products and variations contain empty or duplicate SKUs.
+PR#525
+* Fix - Issues that caused the Square Payment Form to be unclickable on the checkout page.
+PR#530
+* Fix - Compatibility issues with the Square Payment form and conditional payment gateway extensions.
+PR#530

+= 2.2.2 - 2020.09.15 =
+* Fix - Don't import a new copy of each product image from Square when updating products during the import process.
+PR#513

+= 2.2.1 - 2020.09.11 =
+* New - Make the "Update existing products" part of the new import process optional by adding a new checkbox on Import Products modal.
+PR#508
+* Fix - Stop the import process from getting stuck in a loop when reaching the time limit.
+PR#511
+* Fix - Don't import/update categories from Square that are attached to products that cannot be found in WooCommerce.
+PR#511
+* Fix - "idempotency_key must not be greater than 45 length" errors returned by some payment requests on stores using custom order number plugins.
+PR#507

+= 2.2.0 - 2020.08.31 =
+* Feature - Import new product variations from square to existing products in WooCommerce.
+PR#475
+* Feature - Variations that are removed from Square will now be removed from products in WooCommerce during import.
+PR#475
+* Feature - Upgrade to the Square Payments and Refunds API.
+PR#408
+* Feature - New orders can be refunded up to one year after payment (up from 120 days).
+PR#408
+* Fix - Only import products from Square that have non-empty SKUs.
+PR#475
+* Fix - Empty product categories imported from Square into WooCommerce.
+PR#475
+* Fix - Assign existing products to new categories imported from Square.
+PR#475
+* Fix - Prevents loading of Square Assets on all pages except My Account -> Payment Methods & Checkout.
+PR#469
+* Fix - Square Product Import & Product Manual Sync not triggering on mobile browsers.
+PR#472
+* Fix - 3D Secure Verification Token is missing, Intent mismatch and other checkout errors related to SCA for merchants outside of the EU.
+PR#471
+* Fix - Updated some of our documentation and support links in admin notices so they no longer redirect to an old URL or a 404 page.
+PR#474
+* Fix - Use pagination to fetch inventory counts from Square.
+PR#478
+* Fix - Display WooCommerce checkout validation errors along with Square payment form errors.
+PR#476
+* Fix - Switching between sandbox and production environments will now show correct business locations.
+PR#462
+* Fix - Don't wipe a customer's saved cards on when we receive an API error.
+PR#460
+* Fix - Exclude draft and pending products from syncing from WooCommerce to Square.
+PR#484
+* Fix - DevTools errors caused by missing minified JS files.
+* Fix - PHP errors when syncing large amounts of products (`get_data() on null` and `getCursor() on a string`).
+PR#497

 = 2.1.6 - 2020.07.15 =
 * Fix - Make the "Sync Now" button disabled when no business location is set in Square settings.